Shreeja-AirMetro/Github-Notes/collab-external/Dronnect.md

 	    - Vision: how the technologies can drive future BVLOS UAS operations under U-space.
 - [ ] Structure and data to go in each section
 	- Introduction
+		- critical issue: drone delivery in port integrated urban environment and urban environment with critical infrastructure
+		- communication and traffic management
 	- Background
 	- Research Framework
 	- Implementation and Integration